gileadekelvin/flatdata-web-extension/README.md

 To visualize more examples of data access https://github.com/the-pudding/data

+## How to install

+0. Clone this repository

+1. Go to chrome://extensions/

+2. Check the box for Developer mode in the top right

+3. Click Load Unpacked (top left)

+4. Select the repo folder location

 ## How to Contribute

 You are free to contribute with this extension.